paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ##### Dump

-`Dump` returns a string with the current contents of a linked list.
+`Dump` returns the current contents of a linked list as a multi-line formatted string.

 ### Pick.cs - Interface to choose from options